Fall 2018 Qualifying Exam Dates:

 - Structural Engineering (Steel design: fundamentals of beam and column behavior, concrete design: fundamentals of beam and column behavior, structural analysis: matrix methods for beams and trusses, structural mechanics: stress and strain analysis and failure theories, structural dynamics: single-degree-of-freedom systems)

-- Transportation Engineering (Transportation planning, traffic flow theory, car-following models and traffic simulation, statistical models such as linear regression models, statistical tests, and discrete choice models)
+- Transportation Engineering (Transportation planning, traffic flow theory, car-following models and traffic simulation, statistical models such as linear regression models, statistical tests, discrete choice models, transportation systems, mathematical modeling, networks)

 - Water Resources Engineering (Hydraulics, hydrology, and water resources systems)